TV doctor Hilary Jones says he would help terminally ill to die if law changed

 He told of his respect for people’s “religious beliefs, cultural beliefs and personal feelings” in being opposed to assisted dying but insisted it should be an area of choice.

-“The bottom line is that I think it’s the patient’s individual choice.
-I think we should respect the right of the individual to choose what they want”, he said.
+He said: “The bottom line is that I think it’s the patient’s individual choice.
+I think we should respect the right of the individual to choose what they want.

 “This is not a mandatory thing.
 This is not being imposed on anybody.